jdmonin/JSettlers2/doc/Message-Sequences-for-Game-Actions.md

 - !p3:SOCDevCardAction:game=test|playerNum=3|actionType=DRAW|cardType=0
 - all:SOCSimpleAction:game=test|pn=3|actType=1|v1=22|v2=0  // DEVCARD_BOUGHT; v1 = remaining amount of unbought cards
 - all:SOCGameState:game=test|state=20  // or 100 (SPECIAL_BUILDING)

+Or if player can't buy now: Server responds to client's SOCBuyDevCardRequest with SOCDeclinePlayerRequest and if client is robot, also SOCCancelBuildRequest(SOCPossiblePiece.CARD).

 ## Use/Play each dev card type